 With more than 820 thousand inhabitants, São Bernardo do Campo is considered a city with a strong industrial tradition.
 It is also strategically located, in terms of logistics, as from the city you have an easy access to ports, airports and highways.
 It is in this region that the factory is located and ready to start its operations for the production of Gripen fighters in 2020.

-According to its first contract, the factory will be producing tail cones, aerodynamic brakes, wingboxes, front fuselage both single-seat versions and double-seat versions) and the rear fuselage of Gripen fighters for the Brazilian Air Force.
+According to its first contract, the factory will be producing tail cones, air brakes, wingboxes, front fuselage for the single-seat and two-seat versions and the rear fuselage for the Gripen fighters of the Brazilian Air Force.
 In the future, the factory will be able to produce Gripen structures also for other countries in addition to the commercial aviation sector.

 "Establishing the production of Gripen jet fighters in Brazil to support the continuity of the programme is part of our commitment, as well as creating new jobs and supporting the development of the local defence industry", explained Mikael Franzén, Vice-President of Marketing and Sales at Saab Aeronautics, when the factory was installed in Brazil, in 2018.